Nuu-maan/chat-api/README.md

 ## API Documentation

-Visit the beautiful dark-themed documentation at:
+Visit the beautiful documentation at:
 - `/` - Main documentation with Swagger UI
 - `/redoc` - Alternative documentation with ReDoc